-TFID modules are intended for use in screening sample gas streams evolved from Head Space Analyzers, Thermal Desorbers, Purge and Trap Instrumentation, Super Critical Fluid Extractors, Thermal Analysis Instruments, and any other sample gas generating equipment.
-When configured with an air pump, the TFID detects electronegatives like NO ${\rm 2}$, HF, Cl ${\rm 2}$, and l ${\rm 2}$ (TID-1-Air mode), or acrylonitrile and methylamine (NPD) in air at ppb levels.
-The TFID is also a self-contained auxiliary detector system that can be coupled into GCs via heated transfer lines.
+TFID modules are intended for use in screening sample gas streams evolved from Head Space Analyzers, Thermal Desorbers, Purge and Trap Instrumentation, Super Instruments, and any other sample gas generating equipment.
+When configured with an air pump, the TFID detects and electronegatives like NO 2, HF, Cl2, and l2 electronegatives like NO 2, HF, Cl2, and l2 (TID-1-Air mode), or acrylonitrile and methylamine (NPD) in air at ppb levels.
+The TFID is also a self-contained auxiliary detector system that can be coupled into detector system that can be coupled into GCs via heated transfer lines.